BrunasBarbosa/Space-cream/README.md

 ##

-> Grid and Animation
+> Grid

-Project developed using animation styles and grid concepts.
+Project developed using animation styles and grid concepts, focused on responsive layout.

 The page was made for devices with different screen widths.
 It has two breakpoints: 700px and 900px.